Ohio New Employer Information

 - For more information please visit the ODJFS.

 - Ohio has many local and school taxes that business owners must register for.
 The Ohio Department of Taxation has compiled a list of municipal income tax resources.

 - Ohio has locations that fall under a Joint Economic Development District (JEDD).
 Depending on your business’s location, you might need to pay JEDD tax.
 Please contact your local government to see if your business is located in a JEDD.
 If so, you will need to select the JEDD your business is under in Patriot Software.
 For more information on JEDD’s please read our article.

 - Fill out the required Form I-9 for employee verification for working in the USA.

-- Form IT-4 is the Employee Withholding Exemption Certificate for the State of Ohio.
+- In addition to the W-4 for Federal income taxes, employees should fill out Form IT-4, the Employee Withholding Exemption Certificate for the State of Ohio.